ycpcs/cs320-spring2017/labs/lab04.md

 * The exact query you came up with
 * The exact output of the query

-You can cut and paste these from the console window as shown above.
+You can cut and paste these from the console window as shown in the example above.

 Save your queries and outputs in a plain text file and upload the text file to Marmoset as **lab04**.